Tight Bounds for Restricted Grid Scheduling

 In the middle range for the ratio $s/\ell$, there are two different fractions used.
 The first fraction is used until \SB reaches a specific value.
 Afterwards, its choices alternate.
 To do so, for the rest of Phase 1, it records the number of times it chooses to pack two \Ss in a bin and the number of times it chooses to pack one \Litem in \SBt and \LBt, respectively.
 The variables \SBt and \LBt are also zero initially.

-\newalg uses \SC and \LC throughout the algorithm to keep track of the total numbers of \Ss and \Ls it has used, whether or not it had a choice.
-(Specifically, \SC is incremented every time an item of size $S$ is used and \LC is incremented every time an \Litem is used.)
-It continues with Phase 1 until it has used a certain number of \Ss or \Ls (depending on the relationship between $s$ and $\ell$).
+\newalg uses \SC and \LC throughout the algorithm to keep track of the total numbers of \Ss and \Ls it has packed, whether or not it had a choice.
+(Specifically, \SC is incremented every time an item of size $S$ is packed and \LC is incremented every time an \Litem is packed.)
+It continues with Phase 1 until it has packed a certain number of \Ss or \Ls (depending on the relationship between $s$ and $\ell$).
 For each of the three ranges of $s/\ell$, we define a different condition for ending Phase 1.
-In Phase 2, only \Ss or only \Ls are used where a reasonable algorithm has a choice, depending on whether one would expect an excess of \Ss or \Ls, given the ratio $s/\ell$.
+In Phase 2, only \Ss or only \Ls are packed where a reasonable algorithm has a choice, depending on whether one would expect an excess of \Ss or \Ls, given the ratio $s/\ell$.

+\paragraph{An example of an execution of \newalg} Consider running \newalg when $\ell = s/2$ is even and the sequence of bins consists of $3\ell/2$ bins of size $2S$, followed by $\ell$ bins of size $S$, and then $\ell/2$ bins of size $M$.
+During Phase 1, \newalg alternates between packing an item of size $L$ and two \Ss, starting with an item of size $L$, because the condition ($\LB \leq \SB$) will alternate between being true and false.
+Phase 1 ends when $ \ell/2$ \Ls have been packed.
+In Phase 2, the remaining $\ell/2 $ \Ls and $s/2+2$ \Ss are packed.
+These \Ss are packed in the last $\ell/2 +1$ bins of size $2S$. \newalg leaves the bins of size $S$ empty, because no \Ss remain.
+It puts one item of size $L$ in each bin of size $M$.
+Note that \newalg has cost $(3\ell/2) \cdot 2S + (\ell/2) \cdot M = 5\ell S -3\ell/2$.
+In contrast, \OPT packs all the \Ls in bins of size $2S$, packs half the \Ss in bins of size $2S$, and packs the other half in the bins of size $S$.
+Its cost is $3\ell/2 \cdot 2S +\ell S = 4\ell S$.
+The ratio of their costs is $\frac{5\ell S-\frac{3\ell}{2}}{4\ell S}$.

 The definition of the algorithm implies the following relationships.

 \begin{observation} $\LB + \LBt \leq \LC$ and $2(\SB + \SBt) \leq \SC$.\\ If $\ell \leq s/2$ or $5s/6 < \ell$, then $\SBt = \LBt = 0$. \end{observation}